EnergySystemsModellingLab/MUSE_OS/docs/inputs/commodities.rst

    for any subsequent development of the code.

 Unit (optional)
-   is the unit used as a basis for all the input data.
-More specifically the model allows a totally flexible way of defining the commodities.
+   is the unit used to represent quantities of the commodity (e.g "PJ").
+   This parameter does not need to be included, as it isn't used in the model, but care should be taken to ensure that units are consistent across all input files.